-Babylon ARTS are working in partnership with Ely Museum, RNIB and the National Trust’s Wicken Fen Nature Reserve to deliver Inspired by Nature, made possible with the National Lottery Heritage Fund.
-Thanks to National Lottery players, we will deliver an 18-month programme developing creative approaches that facilitate connection and engagement with nature for people with low vision, children, young people and the wider public.
-The programme will improve access to arts and heritage to a wider range of people and enable Babylon Gallery, Wicken Fen and Ely Museum to be welcoming, inclusive and accessible sites.
+Babylon ARTS has worked in partnership with Ely Museum, the National Trust’s Wicken Fen Nature Reserve, the Highfield Littleport Academy, RNIB, CamSight and Vision Norfolk for the past 18 months to deliver an exciting and innovative project ‘Inspired by Nature’, made possible with the National Lottery Heritage Fund.
+Thanks to National Lottery players, we have been privileged to deliver a programme that developed creative approaches which facilitated connection and engagement with Nature for people with low vision, children, young people and the public.
+The programme was designed to improve access to arts and heritage to a wider range of people and enable Babylon Gallery, Wicken Fen and Ely Museum to be welcoming, inclusive and accessible sites.
+We are delighted to have completed this project with some truly transformational outcomes and increased awareness.

 Over the duration of this 18-month programme Babylon ARTS will:

-• Produce the Sensing Nature challenge: a call out to our audiences and the wider public to spend some time in nature and send us their creative responses.
-Selected work will be displayed in the Sensing Nature exhibition (February-March 24), curated by Babylon’s Young Associates group.
+• Designed and produced the ‘Sensing Nature’ challenge: a call out issued to our local communities and audiences, as well as the wider public to spend some time in nature and send us their creative responses.
+Selected work was displayed in the ‘Sensing Nature’ exhibition (February-March 24), curated by Babylon’s Young Associates’ group, Basecoat Collective.

 Sensing Nature Exhibition